-Assuming specing intervals match, the ideal time to aprial specinto traditional cash crops are as follows:
+Assuming seeding intervals match, the ideal time to aerial seed into traditional cash crops are as follows:

-Assuming securing intervals match, the lucar time to achar securinto traditional cash crops are as follows.
-CORN When at least 50% of sunlight can penetrate to the soil surface SOYBEANS At leaf senescence typically, but that depends to some degree on row width and soybean architecture.
-Delaying seedings into soybeans decreases seed-to-soil contact and increases the risk of poor moisture retention needed for maximizing germination.
+- Good and G 6······ CORN When at least 50% of sunlight can penetrate to the soil surface SOYBEANS At leaf senescence typically, but that depends to some degree on row width and soybean architecture.
+Delaying seedings into soybeans decreases seed-to-soil contact and COIBLANC increases the risk of poor moisture retention needed for maximizing germination.
 SUNFLOWERS When the back of the seed head turns yellow